jlertle/mithink/README.md

 > http_error

 A variety of situations can cause an `http_error` event to be emitted from the server, a few examples are anytime `thinky` catches an error, or a permission check is not passed.

+# Roadmap

+##### v1.1 (TTL: < 3 Weeks)
++ Documentation
++ Test coverage
++ Wercker CI integration
++ `delete` event will be migrated to the `destroy` event

+I mistakenly published the first version using the `delete` keyword in several places because of how easy it is to use in Coffeescript, but I would like to make it as easy to use to ES6/Vanilla JS as possible, so in the next release we will be migrating from that.